RedHatQE/CodeQuality/documentation/golang/README.md

     _/home/user/go_coverage/main/main.go:43:       main            93.3%
     total:                          (statements)    95.0%

-The priority for "Option 1" is that we do not have to recompile the whole code each time whenever we want to run tests, but the priority for "Option 2" is when we want to Merge all the reports (in case it is one report from a large project), it is much more convenient because in this option, the path in the report file refers to the entire project, not just to the binary file (Of course you can edit the reporting file in the first option so that it will relate the whole project as we want).
+The advantage for "Option 1" is that we do not have to recompile the whole code each time whenever we want to run tests, but the advantage for "Option 2" is when we want to Merge all the reports (in case it is one report from a large project), it is much more convenient because the path in the report file refers to the entire project, not just to the binary file (Of course you can edit the reporting file in the first option so that it will relate the whole project as we want).

 main_cover.out file with "Option 1":